penumbra-zone/web/docs/adrs/006-web-apis.md

     removeListener?: AbortSignal,
   ): void;

+  /**
-  /** It is recommended to construct clients with a specific provider origin.
+   * It is recommended to construct clients with a specific provider origin.
 If
    * you didn't do that, and you're working with an unconfigured client, you can
    * configure it with `attach`.
    *
    * A client may only be attached once.
 A client must be attached to connect.
    *
    * Presence of the public `origin` field can confirm a client instance is
-   * attached.
+   * attached to a provider, and presence of the public `manifest` field can
+   * confirm the attached provider served an appropriate manifest.
+You may await
+   * manifest confirmation by awaiting the return of `attach`.
    *
-   * If called repeatedly with a matching provider, `attach` is a no-op.
-If
+   * If called again with a matching provider, `attach` is a no-op.
+If called
-   * called repeatedly with a different provider, `attach` will throw.
+   * again with a different provider, `attach` will throw.
    */
   attach(providerOrigin: string): Promise<PenumbraManifest>;